TimothyJin26/TimothyJin26/README.md

-## Hello!
+## Hi, I'm Timothy!

-I'm a 3rd Year Computer Science student at UBC.
-I'm passionate about developing websites, apps, and backends!
+I am a 3rd Year Computer Science student at UBC.
+I'm passionate about developing websites and apps that are intuitive, widely beneficial, and pleasing to the eye!

 ![](https://komarev.com/ghpvc/?username=TimothyJin26)